open-compass/opencompass/docs/en/MMBench.md

-# Evalation pipeline on OmniMMBench
+# Evalation pipeline on MMBench

-## Intro to each data sample in OmniMMBench
+## Intro to each data sample in MMBench

 OmniMMBecnh is split into **dev** and **test** split, and each data sample in each split contains the following field: